Talhah2005/OJT-Monitoring-System/README.md

-# On Job Training Monitoring System
+# On Job Training Monitoring Syste
 The On-the-Job Training (OJT) Monitoring System is a comprehensive digital solution tailored to monitor and manage trainees, supervisors, and training sessions in educational and corporate environments.
 This system ensures structured management of attendance,